Aditya-Rohan-Singh/cs5293sp22-project1/README.md

 --output : Output location.
 It verifies if the location exists or not.
 Should be a valid location.
 Only single value can be given.

---stats : Either location or file name (stdout or stderr).
-If the file location is not valid or the names are not either stdout or stderr, Program will stop.
+--stats : Either a file name or specialized file name (stdout or stderr).

 Command To execute Pytest:
 ==========================